Future-Power-Networks/Simplus-Grid-Tool/Documentations/Other Files for Developers/AdvancedDeveloperManual.md

 2- Matlab system object.

 ### Simulink Block
 The first type of device is simply a conventional Simulink block.
-Users just need to copy their custom device into "SimplexPS.xlsx".
+Users just need to copy their custom device into "SimplexPS.slx".
 Then, this device can be found in "Simplex Power System" in the Simulink Library Broswer.
 This procedure is same to the procedure of [creating custom libraries in Simulink](https://uk.mathworks.com/help/simulink/ug/adding-libraries-to-the-library-browser.html).

 ### Matlab System Object
 The second type of device is called [Matlab system object](https://uk.mathworks.com/help/simulink/ug/system-design-in-simulink-using-system-objects.html).
 It defines its input and output relationship in a script, and then links it to a Matlab system block in simulink.
 This type of device has following features: